Pnajaa/Water-Supply/README.md

 === Hardware Setup ===

-1.Connect wire by fllow the wiring diagram
+1. Connect wire by fllow the wiring diagram

-2.Pico (main.py) :
+2. Pico (main.py) :

 Upload main.py and your DAC library (e.g., DfrobotGP8403.py) to your Maker Pi Pico using Thonny or ampy.

-3.PC/Server :
+3. PC/Server :

 Place app.py and bridge.py in the same project folder.